ryanweingart/liri-node-app/README.md

 ## do-what-it-says

-For the "do-what-it-says" command, LIRI Bot will use the fs Node package and take the text that is located inside of random.txt to call the spotify-this-song command.
+For the "do-what-it-says" command, LIRI Bot will use the fs Node package with the command "readFile" and "read" the text that is located inside of random.txt to call the spotify-this-song command.
 The random.txt file will have LIRI Bot search for the song "I Want It That Way" and it will display the results as if it were entered by the user into the spotify-this-song command:

 ![do what it says image](https://github.com/ryanweingart/liri-node-app/blob/master/images/do-what-it-says-image.png)